 In my first year at a new job, I ate lunch every single day with three women who were around my age.
 At first, I enjoyed the camaraderie of the ritual.
 But then I started to notice the glaring red flags of a mean girl.

 One woman took control of the conversations.
 She nagged.
 She asked uncomfortable personal questions.
 She made group decisions.
 She used sarcasm to put others down, including me.
 She seemed jealous and annoyed.
 She was condescending.
 At times, she was just plain mean.

 Often, mean girls are sociable and funny.
-They enjoy being the center-of-attention.
+They enjoy being the center of attention and they're often liked by many, even their bosses.
 They seem confident, even cocky.
 But appearances are just that.

 According to Katherine Crowley, psychotherapist and co-author of Mean Girls at Work: How to Stay Professional When Things Get Personal, “when threatened by competition in the workplace, some women become passively aggressive and discredit, defame, and isolate those that they feel in competition with.”

 When they lash out, they do so subtly, and often, very pointedly, so nobody but the person being picked on seems to notice.
-What do you do when you become the target of a mean girl?
+What do you do when there is a mean girl culture at work?